-TRIGGER WARNING: If you don’t want to hear about death, the food chain, and the circle of life, you might want to skip this one.
+TRIGGER WARNING: If you don’t want to hear about death, and the circle of life, you might want to skip this one.
 This post also presupposes that humans eat meat.
-If you will be upset by the idea that we are meat eaters and not morally opposed to killing for the purpose of eating (or protecting life and property, for that matter), again, you might want to skip this one.
+If you will be upset by the idea that we are meat eaters and not morally opposed to killing for the purpose of eating, again, you might want to skip this one.

 Next we had stray dogs, one in particular who kept coming around to chase chickens.
-We dealt with that (not what you’re thinking, I explain in a separate post).
-Then we had several month a lull and thought we were safe….
+We dealt with that (not what you’re thinking, i’ll explain in a separate post).
+Then we had a several month lull and thought we were safe….

-Then came more trouble.
-I heard the chickens making a ruckus outside.
+A few weeks ago I heard the chickens making a ruckus outside.
 I ran outside and could tell the chickens were upset so I looked around the area they ran from and found a patch of feathers and one of our laying hens was gone.
 Ok, it sucked and we felt bad for the bird, but we knew some loss was inevitable and feel that all the benefits of free-ranging outweigh that cost.
-Especially because when we moved in the coop was in BAD shape… there was years worth of poop in there and way more birds than is proper for the space.
-It wasn’t healthy for them to be in there all the time.
-The coop is much improved now, which is why we are willing to keep them in the coop sometimes.
-But, we still know they are healthier when they can free-range and eat plenty of grass, seeds, and bugs, not just store-bought feed.

 Our flock was being whittled down by some other predator in a series of attacks.
-We did see one of the attacks and the wolf (possible coyote) that committed it.
+We did see one of the attacks and the wolf/coyote that committed it.
 But, since we didn’t see the others, we can’t be sure all the losses were from the same predator.
 The majority of the birds that were killed were just left there.
 The predator didn’t eat them or even take the kill with them, in most cases.
-Of all the birds we lost, there are only 3 that were eaten/removed from the place they were killed.
+There are 3 birds that were eaten/removed from the place they were killed.
 So, that may mean at least two different predators (the ones killing to eat, and the ones killing for sport)… but we don’t know.
 Our cameras were placed to catch human predators which means we need to place more cameras in different locations but we’d rather stop the killing than film it.
 I’ll tell you the truth, my initial reaction was blood-lust.
 I wanted that wolf dead and his pelt to be a new rug for my floor…….

 We also read (listened to the audiobook) Ishmael by Daniel Quinn during this time.
 This also talks about man attempting to dominate and control nature and the havoc that can cause.
 One part of the book that stands out in my mind talks about what Quinn dubbed “totalitarian agriculture” or, in part, the elimination of competition as a means to dominate and control nature.
 With the end goal of directing resources (food) to man and not other “lesser” species.
 Let me try to describe briefly, without diving too far down the rabbit-hole.
-Man eliminates competitors for it’s food source (i.e. other apex predators and animals that destroy crops) > man eliminates it’s food sources competitors (i.e. “weeds” and such producing a monoculture of ONLY the food that man wishes to be there).
+Man eliminates competitors for its food source (i.e. other apex predators and animals that destroy crops) > man eliminates it’s food sources competitors (i.e. weeds and such producing a monoculture of ONLY the food that man wishes to be there).
 This would lead (is leading) to a significant loss of diversity.
 Diversity is important for many reasons but the one focused on by the book is that as diversity decreases the chances of ecosystem collapse increases.
-Let’s say that again..
-As diversity decreases, chances of ecosystem collapse increases.
-It makes sense; the fewer species there are, the less chance some of them will survive any change in their environment.
 Think about that for a second… we are currently losing species at an alarming rate.
 We’re in what is being called the 6th mass-extinction event here on planet earth.
 We, humans, are a large part of the cause of those extinctions via habitat destruction (both intentional, like deforestation, and unintentional, like oil spills), killing of competitors (both our competitors and the competitors of our food sources), and over-consumption.

 The wolves that originally lived in Southern Appalachia are said to be extinct.
 The red wolf which is believed to be a wolf-coyote hybrid is endangered and one of the rarest wolves in the world.
 Luckily, or unluckily, we haven’t seen the wolf other than that once but we have found more birds killed and not eaten.
 Now, if the birds were being eaten I could probably just go with the “fish gotta swim, birds gotta eat” proverb.
 When you plant a garden you’re supposed to plant extra knowing that the birds, squirrels, deer, etc will eat some.
 So, maybe we just get more chickens than we need knowing that the wildlife around us deserves to partake in our bounty, as we partake in its bounty.
 But this creature is killing and not eating… that’s different.
 I have read that this happens at certain times of year when the adults are teaching the pups to hunt but… we didn’t see any pups so it’s hard to know if that’s the case when there are plenty of people out there who will tell you wolves and coyotes kill for “no reason” or “fun”.